Kerry Blue Terrier

 Activity distance rating

-Food The general recommendation for how much high-quality dry dog food to feed an average weight Kerry Blue Terrier is 1 ½ - 1 cup of food total per day, split between two meals.
+Food The general recommendation for how much high-quality dry dog food to feed an average weight Kerry Blue Terrier is 1½ to 2 cups per day, split between two meals.

 Some terriers can be possessive of their food—children should never be allowed to touch or remove food while any dog is eating.